AdaCore/gnatstudio/docs/users_guide/environment.rst

 * :file:`$HOME/.gps/traces.cfg`

   Default configuration for system traces.
 These traces are used to analyze problems with GPS.
-By default, they're sent to the file :file:`$HOME/.gps/log.<pid>`.
+By default, they are sent to the file :file:`$HOME/.gps/log.<pid>`.

   This file is created automatically when the :file:`$HOME/.gps/` directory is created.
-If you remove it manually, it won't be recreated the next time you start GPS.
+If you remove it manually, it is not recreated the next time you start GPS.

 * :file:`$HOME/.gps/startup.xml`